Patria AMV

-The Patria AMV (Armored Modular Vehicle) is an 8×8 multi-role military vehicle produced by the Finnish defence industry company Patria.
+The Patria AMV (Armoured Modular Vehicle) is an 8×8 multi-role military vehicle produced by the Finnish defence industry company Patria.

 The main feature of the AMV is its modular design, which allows the incorporation of different turrets, weapons, sensors, or communications systems on the same carriage.
-Designs exist for different APC vehicles (armoured personnel carrier) and IFV versions (infantry fighting vehicle), communications versions, ambulances and different fire support versions, armed with large caliber mortar and gun systems.
+Designs exist for different APC (armoured personnel carrier) vehicles and IFV (infantry fighting vehicle) versions, communications versions, ambulances and different fire-support versions, armed with large-caliber mortar and gun systems.

 The vehicle has a very good level of mine protection and can withstand explosions of up to 10 kg TNT.
 The AMV has protection levels up to 30 mm APFSDS frontal arc.
-Another important feature is the very good mobility (combining speed, agility, and crew comfort) in rough terrain, enabled by the sophisticated but rugged hydropneumatic suspension adjusting each wheel individually.
+Another important feature is the very good mobility, combining speed, agility, and crew comfort in rough terrain, enabled by the sophisticated but rugged hydropneumatic suspension adjusting each wheel individually.

 History

-The AMV stems from an investigation, made by the Finnish Army HQ in 1995, on different armored vehicle concepts.
-In 1996, Patria Vehicles began to develop different concept vehicles, and found the 8×8 one to be most suitable as a replacement for the 6×6 Sisu Pasi.
-The Finnish Defence Forces (FDF) ordered an official concept study in 1999, which was ready by 2000.
+The AMV stems from a 1995 investigation by the Finnish Army HQ into different armoured vehicle concepts.
+In 1996, Patria Vehicles began to develop different concept vehicles and found the 8×8 one to be most suitable as a replacement for the 6×6 Sisu Pasi.
+The Finnish Defence Forces (FDF) ordered a concept study in 1999, which was ready by 2000.
 Patria continued to develop the vehicle and the first AMV prototype was ready for testing in November 2001.
-Two evaluation samples were ordered by the FDF in December 2001, and were delivered in 2003.
-Later the same year, the FDF ordered 24 AMOS-equipped Patria AMVs for delivery 2006–09.
+Two evaluation samples were ordered by the FDF in December 2001 and were delivered in 2003.

+Later in 2003, the FDF ordered 24 AMOS-equipped Patria AMVs for delivery 2006–09.
 The FDF also said that they were looking to order some 100 units, equipped with remote-controlled weapon stations, later placing an order for 62.
 In December 2002, the Polish Defence Ministry placed an order for 690 vehicles, making Patria the leading manufacturer of IFV in the 15–27 tonne range in Europe.
 Subsequent deals were made all over Europe, as well as in South Africa and the United Arab Emirates—in many places being locally produced.
 In 2004, the AMV became the first 4th generation combat vehicle of its kind to enter serial production.

 The design was based on experience gained from building the Pasi and on customer feedback on that vehicle.
-It was entirely designed in 3D virtual environments before construction, and subsequent successful testing of the prototype showed that it fulfilled all expectations.
+It was entirely designed in 3D virtual environments before construction, and successful testing of the prototype showed that it fulfilled all expectations.

 The vehicle was initially designed in 6×6, 8×8 and 10×10 variants, but the 10×10 variant was later dropped.